obidam/jupyterhub-theme/README.md

-# Custom JupyterHub Template for QHub
+# Custom JupyterHub Templates for OBIDAM/Pangeo

 This repo contains html jinja2 templates for customising the appearance of JupyterHub.
 Each HTML file here will override the files